ucbi/uniform/guides/introduction/Dependencies.md

 ## Lib Dependencies

-A Lib Dependency is a directory in the [Base Project](how-it-works.html#what-is-a-base-project)'s `lib/` directory that contains a code library used by [Ejectable Apps](how-it-works.html#what-is-an-ejectable-app).

-Lib Dependencies are used to share non-public code between Ejectable Apps with less ceremony than other mechanisms like private Hex packages.
+Lib Dependencies exist to share non-public code between Ejectable Apps with less ceremony than other mechanisms like private Hex packages.

+A Lib Dependency is a directory in the [Base Project](how-it-works.html#the-base-project)'s `lib` directory that contains a code library used by [Ejectable Apps](how-it-works.html#ejectable-apps).

-A Lib Dependency is referenced by an atom that matches the name of the directory in `lib/`.
+A Lib Dependency is referenced by an atom that matches the name of the directory in `lib`. (`lib/utilities` is referenced as `:utilities`.)

-For example, a library in `lib/utilities` would be referenced in `uniform.exs` or in the [Blueprint](Uniform.Blueprint.html) module as `:utilities`.

 ## Mix Dependencies